OWASP/OdTM/docs/ODTMACCTP.md

-# Acadeimic Cloud Computing Threat Patterns (ACCTP) Model
+# Academic Cloud Computing Threat Patterns (ACCTP) Model

 This model is an ontological domain-specific threat model, which depicts common threats to cloud-based computer systems.